Osiris-Team/Dyml/DYML-SPEC.md

   child1
   child2
 ```
 All sections can have values.
-Values get defined by adding a space after the key:
+Values get defined by adding a space after the key (thus a key cannot contain spaces):
 ```dyml
 parent value
   child1 value